top of page

 The energy in the room is almost infectious; you can sense the presence of those who have walked through these doors before—curators, collectors, even casual passersby who have become captivated by the work.
 And yet, despite the openness of the space and the occasional interruption from curious tourists, there is an undeniable intimacy to Harry's process.
 He does not paint for an audience, but for the sake of creation itself.

-Dogs should be kept on wheels when visiting the art museum.
+Dogs should be kept on wheels when visiting the studio.

 ©2022 by artist Harry MC.
 Proudly created with Wix.com